-Roles and Responsibilities The role of governors
+6) Roles and Responsibilities

-- The governing body has set out its commitment to equal opportunities in this plan and it will continue to do all it can to ensure that the school is fully inclusive to pupils, and responsive to their needs based on identity. - The governing body seeks to ensure that people are not discriminated against when applying for jobs at our school on grounds of their identity. - The governors take all reasonable steps to ensure that the school environment gives access to people with
+- The governing body has set out its commitment to equal opportunities in this plan and it will continue to do all it can to ensure that the school is fully inclusive to pupils, and responsive to their needs based on identity. - The governing body seeks to ensure that people are not discriminated against when applying for jobs at our school on grounds of their identity. - The governors take all reasonable steps to ensure that the school environment gives access to b) The role of the Headteacher

-- disabilities, and also strive to make school communications as inclusive as possible for parents, carers and pupils. - The governors welcome all applications to join the school, whatever a child's socio-economic background or identity. - The governing body ensures that no child is discriminated against whilst in our school on account of their identity.
+- people with disabilities, and also strive to make school communications as inclusive as possible for parents, carers and pupils. - The governors welcome all applications to join the school, whatever a child's socio-economic background or identity. - The governing body ensures that no child is discriminated against whilst in our school on account of their identity.